-What’s Next is published by Richard Watson, a writer, speaker and thinker who helps organisations to think ahead, with a particular focus on strategic foresight.
+What’s Next is published by Richard Watson, a writer, speaker and scenario thinker that helps organisations to think further ahead.

 As well as being the founder of What’s Next, Richard works with the Foresight Practice at Imperial College London and lectures at London Business School.
-He is also a network member of Stratforma (a specialist scenario planning agency) and is the author of the best selling book Future Files (sixteen worldwide editions).
+He is also a network member of Stratforma (a specialist scenario planning agency) and is the author of four best selling books about the future, including Future Files (sixteen worldwide editions).

-Richard has worked with, amongst others, General Electric, IBM, Ikea, KPMG, London Business School, McDonald’s, McKinsey & Company, Nestlé, PepsiCo, Samsung, Shell, Virgin and Westfield.
-Subject matter expertise includes global trends, scenario planning and innovation.
+Richard has worked with, amongst others, Cambridge University, Coca-Cola, General Electric, IBM, Ikea, Imperial College, London Business School, McDonald’s, McKinsey & Company, Ministry of Defence, RAND, Samsung and Shell.
+Subject matter expertise includes global trends, scenario planning, innovation and creativity.

-To view selected articles by Richard Watson please click on the links below:
+To view selected articles by Richard Watson please follow the links below:

 The Glass Cage and the Future of Automation

 It’s not rogue robots that we need to worry about, but unseen automated systems

 Is artificial intelligence going to save the human race or destroy it?

 Back to the Future Day: Six experts predict life in 2045